bids-apps/rsHRF/index.md

  in the list (which are actually present in the BIDS directory) will be considered.
  The ``sub-`` prefix should not be supplied.

-**Select only certain BIDS files to be input to the rsHRF app**:
+**Select only certain BIDS files to be input to the BIDS-App**:

-Using the ``--bids_filter_file`` argument, you can pass rsHRF a JSON file that describes a custom BIDS filter for selecting files with PyBIDS, with the syntax ``{<query>: {<entity>: <filter>, ...},...}.``
+Using the ``--bids_filter_file`` argument, you can pass the BIDS-App a JSON file that describes a custom BIDS filter for selecting files with PyBIDS, with the syntax ``{<query>: {<entity>: <filter>, ...},...}.``

 Queries can be defined for ```bold``` and/or ```mask``` in the ```.JSON``` file which allows the user to filter the BIDS-data to be input.